DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-4/takes-comping/_index.md

 When you decide on the take you want you should lock your takes so that you don't accidentally chose the wrong take.
 Do this with _Item properties: Lock to active take (mouse click will not change active take)_.

 We can now use these techniques to comp together different takes from our percussion recording.

+If we're happy with the take or comp we can collapse the take lanes by selecting _Options: Show all takes in lanes (when room)_ and turning it off.